AI-Matrix

 s8 = s8 - (s1 * 1 + s2 * 7);

-Multiply s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculates what s3 is per iteration in a loop outside of s2 (square).
+Multiplying s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculates what s3 is per amount outside of s2 (square) by adding the combined one-dimensional lines that made the square.

 s1 = s1 * 1;